ShayanDZ/MusicPlayerServer/README.md

 - Verify SMTP credentials
 - Check firewall settings
 - Enable "Less secure app access" for Gmail
+- Use a safe VPN if not availbe in your country :)

 **3. Port Already in Use**
 ```bash